Theme music: Television

 Most television shows have specific, melodic theme music, even if just a few notes (such as the clip of music that fades in and out in the title sequence for Lost, or the pulsing sound of helicopter blades in the theme music for Airwolf).
 One exception is 60 Minutes, which features only the ticking hand of a TAG Heuer stopwatch.
 Another recent exception is Body of Proof which has no theme song, and barely even has a title sequence.

 In most television series, the theme song is played during the opening sequence.
 One exception to this rule is Regular Show, the theme music of which is played only during its ending credits in most episodes.
 In lieu of its theme music, its opening sequence instead features a tone played on a synthesizer overlaid with a ticking sound effect.

 Remixes

-Notable is the theme for the game show The Price Is Right, reimagined as Crystal Waters's Come On Down which marked the first time that lyrics were added to The Price Is Right theme song and was the first song based on a television theme song (and the first to come from a game show) to reach number 1 on the Billboard Hot Dance Club Play chart on the week of December 29, 2001.
+Notable is the theme for the game show The Price Is Right, reimagined as Crystal Waters' "Come On Down" which marked the first time that lyrics were added to The Price Is Right theme song and was the first song based on a television theme song (and the first to come from a game show) to reach number 1 on the Billboard Hot Dance Club Play chart on the week of December 29, 2001.